A Guide to Heroin Addiction & Abuse

 Mixing Heroin with Other Drugs

 Heroin on its own can lead to physical and mental health complications but when combined with other substances, there is greater risk of life threatening circumstances.
-Unfortunately, the appeal of “poly-drug” use is growing rapidly and mixing heroin with other drugs, such as cocaine, can increase the pleasurable effects and minimize withdrawal sensations.
+Unfortunately, the appeal of “poly-drug” use is growing rapidly and mixing heroin with other drugs, such as cocaine, can increase the pleasurable effects and minimise withdrawal sensations.

 Getting Help for Heroin Addiction